380th Rifle Division: Advance into Belarus

 On 23 June General Kirzimov was reassigned to a training establishment, and the 380th came under command of Col. Aleksei Fedorovich Kustov.
 Operation Kutuzov began on 12 July and the 41st Corps played a leading role in the attack.
 On 5 August the division received one of the first battle honors:

 "ORYOL...
 380th Rifle Division (Col. Kustov, Aleksei Fedorovich)...
 The troops who participated in the liberation of Oryol and Belgorod, by the order of the Supreme High Command of August 5, 1943, and a commendation in Moscow, are given a salute of 12 artillery salvoes from 120 guns.

 In addition, the division would eventually welcome its first Hero of the Soviet Union; on 4 June 1944, Jr. Sgt.
 Fyodor Efimovich Sannikov, a regimental gunner of the 1260th Rifle Regiment, was recognized for the destruction of four medium tanks and several other vehicles and guns during the fighting for Oryol.

 As of 1 October the 380th was a separate division in the 50th Army of Central Front.
 It would remain in this Army for the next 10 months.
 Later that month it was assigned to the 46th Rifle Corps.
 On 10 November, Army Gen. K. K. Rokossovski launched the Gomel-Rechitsa Offensive with his Front's (now named Belorussian) forces.
 A supporting attack by 3rd Army aimed at Novyi Bykhov and Propoisk began on 22 November, with 50th Army joining in 2 days later.
 Shortly after 3rd Army's attack began General W. Model, commander of 9th Army, asked permission from Hitler to abandon the territory between the Sozh and Dniepr rivers.
 The partial withdrawal he eventually allowed became general when 50th Army joined in.
 It occupied positions along the Pronya River facing the XXXXI Panzer Corps.
 46th Corps was initially defending on the Army's right wing.
 On 25 November the 369th Rifle Division attacked across the Pronya, just south of Petukhovka, penetrated the German defenses and turned the left flank of the 260th Infantry Division.
 This left the Germans no choice but to abandon their river defenses and withdraw westward.
-The did so on 28 November, with the 369th and 380th Divisions in hot pursuit, closing up to a new German line from just south of Chausy diagonally to the Dniepr at Novyi Bykhov by late on 30 November.
+They did so on 28 November, with the 369th and 380th Divisions in hot pursuit, closing up to a new German line from just south of Chausy diagonally to the Dniepr at Novyi Bykhov by late on 30 November.
 On 4 January 1944, 50th Army began its part in Rokossovski's new offensive on Bykhov, but 46th Corps remained on the defensive with orders to join if the offensive proved successful.
 By this time the divisions of 50th Army numbered roughly 3,500 men each.